Trahloc/foundryvtt-dice-so-nice/README.md

 ## Appearance
 ![Preview](./settings-appearance.jpg?raw=true)
 - **Enable 3D dices**: Enable the 3D dice display in this browser session.
+- **Enable Extra Dice Customization**: Let you customize the appearance of special dice, like d7 or d30.
 - **Dice Presets (Faces)**: Allows to select the dices faces.
 Default is "Standard" where every face is a text label.
 Some game systems can force this value for all players to display their own dices.
 - **Theme**: Allows to select a color theme for your dices.
 Themes changes every color settings and can pack multiple colors that will be selected at random each time you roll.
 A theme can also include a default texture that will be displayed if you selected "None / Auto (Theme)" in the "Texture" dropdown.
 - **Texture**: Allows to select a texture for the dice.
 Selecting "None / Auto (Theme)" will show the theme texture if there is one.